micmejia/bible-dump/AMPC/Luke/Luke 8.md

-But Jesus, on hearing this, answered him, Do not be seized with alarm _or_ struck with fear; simply believe [[^r]in Me as able to do this], and she shall be made well.
+But Jesus, on hearing this, answered him, Do not be seized with alarm _or_ struck with fear; simply believe [in Me as able to do this], and she shall be made well.